Stackclash/5e-vault/5. Mechanics/Races/Gnome Forest.md

 ### Natural Illusionist

-You know the [[/5.
-Mechanics/Spells/Minor Illusion.md|minor illusion]] cantrip.
+You know the [[5.
+Mechanics\Spells\Minor Illusion.md|minor illusion]] cantrip.
 Intelligence is your spellcasting ability for it.

 ### Speak with Small Beasts